Written by: Bonnie Feldman, DDS, MBA, Anna Simon, BS, Ellen M. Martin

-Gastrointestinal (GI) issues are common symptoms of autoimmune and inflammatory diseases.
+Gastrointestinal (GI) issues are common symptoms of autoimmune and inflammatory diseases, especially IBD (Crohn’s and ulcerative colitis), and irritable bowel syndrome.
 Even healthy people experience stomach issues from factors such as food intolerances, stress, hormones, and dehydration.
 Although the GI tract contains not just the stomach but also the mouth, esophagus, duodenum, small and large intestines, rectum and anus, we are using the term stomach to refer to any GI symptoms.
 Most “stomach pains” also occur in the duodenum and small and large intestines.
 We want you to feel like your best self, so we did the research on how lifestyle, food, and movement can affect your GI tract.
 Here are our best tips to reduce stomach pain and bloating:

 Stress and anxiety can cause stomach pain or exacerbate gastrointestinal symptoms caused by other conditions.
 Meditation relaxes your body and calms your nerves, which may help reduce your stomach pain and/or bloating.